evadecker/lissajous-svg/README.md

 Play with the `frequency` and `phase` for interesting results.

-Use the download button for an SVG export to use in other creative tools and online.
+Use the download button for an SVG export to use elsewhere.